Latte Tags

 {debugbreak}

-Specifies the place where code execution will break.
-It is used for debugging purposes for the programmer to inspect the runtime environment and to ensure the code runs as expected.
+Specifies a point where program execution will pause.
+It is used for debugging purposes, allowing the programmer to inspect the runtime environment and ensure the code runs as expected.
 It supports Xdebug.
-Additionally, you can specify a condition when the code should break.
+You can also add a condition that determines when the program should pause.

 {do}

-Executes the PHP code and doesn't print anything.
-As with all other tags, PHP code is a single expression, see PHP limitations.
+Executes PHP code and prints nothing.
+As with all other tags, PHP code means a single expression, see PHP Limitations.

 {do $num++}